Construction File Management: Systems, Structure, and Best Practices for AEC Teams

 Engineering firms need on-demand cloud sync that does not require pulling entire datasets to a laptop, support for the native file applications (AutoCAD Civil 3D, Revit, ArcGIS), and centralized governance across disciplines.
 Egnyte streams large engineering files from cloud storage with drive-letter access so civil, structural, and environmental teams can open complex datasets without local replication.

-An AEC platform needs to combine large-file performance (drive-letter access, on-demand sync, file locking) with enterprise security (encryption at rest and in transit, granular permissions, ransomware detection, audit logging, and regulatory compliance).
+An AEC platform needs to combine large-file performance including drive-letter access, on-demand sync, and file locking with enterprise security including encryption at rest and in transit, granular permissions, audit logging, ransomware detection, and regulatory compliance.
 Egnyte provides this combination in a single platform designed for AEC workflows.
+Ransomware detection is available on qualifying plans and operates at the cloud storage layer to flag abnormal file activity.
+Compliance coverage is strong for HIPAA and GDPR; CMMC-aligned controls are available, and ITAR posture should be verified directly with Egnyte for defense-adjacent work.

 Build a project template that creates the full folder tree, permissions, and naming rules at project kickoff, and apply it automatically to every new project.
 Egnyte supports templated project folder structures so every job starts with the same structure across all offices and joint ventures.